oxwm/oxwm/README.md

 binding to close windows.
 You can drag windows around with mod+left mouse, and you can resize windows with mod+right mouse.

+We don't have full ICCCM compliance, but we have at least partial support for all of the following:

+- WM_PROTOCOLS
+- WM_STATE
+- WM_SIZE_HINTS

 Note: we currently log every single event we receive, which can seriously impact performance (you'll probably notice it when dragging windows).
-You can probably improve performance by redirecting the log to `/dev/null`, or by just ignoring it.
+You can probably improve performance by redirecting the log to `/dev/null`, or by just letting it go to stdout.

 # Testing